lloco73/make_boot_image_hi6210sft/README.md

-# make boot image for hi6210sft P8 Lite ALE-21
+# make boot image for hi6210sft Honor 4c / G Play Mini

-This readme is to help you make a boot.img for hi6210sft P8 Lite
+This readme is to help you make a boot.img for hi6210sft Honor 4c / G Play Mini

 To download all this files you need to make a folder and add this repo.

-> git clone -b master https://github.com/olrak2/make_boot_image_hi6210sft/ kernel/
+> git clone -b master https://github.com/lloco73/make_boot_image_hi6210sft/ kernel/

 Now we have download everything we need to download the kernel sources.
 Go into the kernel dir